-This September was all change at Anglia Accountancy training with the introduction of the new AAT courses – that means new course names, new syllabuses and new online computer exams!
-To meet these changes, AAt has fully refurbished their training centre – new smart boards and a dedicated computer suite are among their many improvements.
+This September was all change at Anglia Accountancy Training with the introduction of the new AAT courses – that means new course names, new syllabuses and new online computer exams!
+To meet these changes, Anglia Accountancy Training has fully refurbished their training centre – new smart boards and a dedicated computer suite are among their many improvements.

 As for the new courses the changes have addressed many of the weaknesses of the old NVQ process and consolidated on the challenges of accounting in today’s working environment.
 Foundation has become Certificate Level 2, Intermediate Level 3 becomes Diploma Level 3 and Technician become Diploma Level 4.
 A brief introduction to what these changes actually mean follows.

 Foundation becomes Certificate Level 2